-Mount Arcuentu 785 m is the highest peak of a mountain ridge located in South-Western Sardinia, north of the Linas massif and parallel to the Costa Verde.
+Monte Arcuentu 785 m is the highest peak on a mountain ridge located in the middle Campidano (South-Western Sardinia), North of the Linas massif and parallel to the Costa Verde.
 Monte Arcuentu is characterized by vertical walls and jagged ridges formed by volcanic rocks that give the mountain a particular profile.
-Its appearance and the isolated position, dominating a vast hilly area that slopes gently towards the Mediterranean Sea make it unmistakable.
+Its appearance and the isolated situation, dominating a broad hilly area that slopes gently towards the Mediterranean Sea make it unmistakable.
 The name of the mountain derives from the term "árku" which, in the Sardinian language, indicates the particular arched shape of the summit rocks.
 The name "Arcuentu" derives from the Sardinian word "arkù" - which means "arch" - referring to the arched shape of the summit.

 Although not particularly high, Monte Arcuentu looks impressive in reason of its rocky structure and offers several reasons of interest that make it a completely recommended destination.
 In addition to the ascent route, an easy scramble with very interesting sections, the mountain offers an important botanical peculiarity: the summit is covered by a small but dense primary secular forest of holm oak (Quercus ilex).
 Moreover on the summit are located the remains of an ancient medieval castle; in reason of the secluded position of the mountain it is possible to observe a vast panorama over the island with the gulf of Oristano, the Gennargentu, the massif of Montiferru, the Sette Fratelli, Mount Linas and the Campidano plain.
 The wilderness of the place favors the presence of a rich fauna, formed by foxes, wild boars, martens and above all by the well-known Sardinian deer.